kanarus/cargo-metask/README.md

 cargo meta greet
 ```

+## Development

 cargo-metask is currently in early development stage and may have some missing features.
-If you have any feedback or suggestions, feel free to open an [Issue](https://github.com/kanarus/cargo-metask/issues) or a [Pull request](https://github.com/kanarus/cargo-metask/pulls)!
+If you have any feedback or suggestions, feel free to open [Issues](https://github.com/kanarus/cargo-metask/issues) or [Pull requests](https://github.com/kanarus/cargo-metask/pulls)!

 ## License